smars1/Learning-JavaScript-/README.md

 ## Some knowledge in technologys as:

-We learning all the following tecnologys while we deep in the class.
+we will learn the following technologies while will deep in the JavaScript

 - HMTL
 - CSS